zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 ## Introduction

-Gluu Server is the combination of OpenID Connect and SAML.
-This chapter is basically coverinig the SAML section of Gluu Server.
-Gluu Server's SAML section is tightly integrated with [Shibboleth](https://shibboleth.net/).
+The Gluu Server's SAML capabilities are tightly integrated with [Shibboleth](https://shibboleth.net/).

 ## LDAP Attributes

-Gluu server released all standard attributes.
-The administrator of Gluu Server is able to see all attributes from Web UI Configuration.
+The Gluu Server releases all standard attributes.
+The server administrator is able to see attributes from the Web UI Configuration.

-Other than standard attribute, Gluu Server allows administrator to create and map any custom attributes in ldap.
-Gluu Server GUI has such feature.
+Other than standard attributes, the server administrator can create and map any custom attributes in LDAP from the attributes section in the UI:

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SamlIDPAdminGuide/Base_attributes.png?raw=true)

 An “Active” attribute list can be seen from the Configuration → Attributes section.
-The Gluu Server has a large ldap tree which includes all standard attributes.
+The Gluu Server has a large LDAP tree which includes all standard attributes.
 Not all are necessarily “Active”.
 Active Attributes can be sorted by clicking “Show only Active Attributes.”

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SamlIDPAdminGuide/LDAP_tree_Gluu_server.png?raw=true)

-Organization can manage their required attribute from this big LDAP tree.
-Just select the attribute and make that active / inactive from Gluu Server oxTrust GUI.
+Organization can manage their required attributes from this big LDAP tree.
+Just select the attribute and make it active / inactive in the GUI.

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SamlIDPAdminGuide/Active_inactive.png?raw=true)

-If the organization needs more attributes or has custom attributes, they can be added from the Gluu Server GUI.
+If the organization needs more attributes or has custom attributes, they can be added from within the GUI.
 Click on “Add attribute” and a page like this will appear:

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SamlIDPAdminGuide/Add_new_attribute.png?raw=true)